I made $100M+ betting on NBA games, now I own a pro soccer team

 Shaan Puri

-as I thought like you know I don't I don't think they made as much in their peak and I think they've lost a lot along the way or they had huge downswings somewhere along the way as far as you know are you the most like did you do the best are you the most successful sports bettor that you know or was there people better than you that made more than you billy walters is very
+As I thought, I don't think they made as much at their peak.
+I think they've lost a lot along the way, or they had huge downswings somewhere along the way.
+As far as—are you the most—did you do the best?
+Are you the most successful sports bettor that you know, or were there people better than you who made more than you? **Billy Walters** is very...

 Haralabos Voulgaris